8 Types of Call Centers + Their Definitions

 First, we should get our definitions in order.
 Generally, a call center is a centralized department that handles inbound and outbound calls to and from customers.
 Unlike contact centers, which manage multiple contact channels, like email, SMS, and social media, call centers focus strictly on phone calls.

-As we’ll shortly discuss, call centers fulfill a variety of functions.
+Call centers fulfill a variety of functions.
 Most importantly, they’re a lifeline between your business and your customers, serving as an extension of both the sales and customer service departments.
-Consequently, call centers are integral in driving revenue, generating leads, answering customer questions, solving problems, and creating pleasant customer experiences.

 The 8 Types of Call Centers

 In the previous section, we defined a call center’s main goals and functions.
 But few call centers engage in all the activities mentioned above.
-Each of the 8 types of call centers focuses on a

-different aspect, so your choice will depend on your company’s needs and expectations.
+Each of the 8 types of call center services focuses on a different aspect, so your choice will depend on your company’s needs and expectations.
 Your options include the following:

 #1 Inbound Call Center Goal: Support

 As the name suggests, inbound call centers focus on incoming calls rather than contacting clients.
 Their tasks include answering questions, tech and customer support, inbound sales, order processing, loyalty programs, and dispatch.
+Inbound call centers have many powerful tools that help them achieve their goals, such as:

 So, is an inbound call center right for you?
 If you sell products or services, then yes!
 Customers will always have questions or need help, and giving them a quick and efficient way of solving their issues is sure to win you their favor.